Currently, AMSNY is supporting post-baccalaureate programs with two tracks.

 The Interdisciplinary Basic Medical Sciences Master’s Program is a 30-credit Master of Science degree program.
 Students enroll in the program directly and are identified as potential medical school candidates in the second semester of the program.
 Once identified, students must complete the medical school admissions process (if they have not already done so) and maintain a minimum 3.0 cumulative GPA throughout the remainder of the program to gain acceptance to the medical school.
 The curriculum has an emphasis on physiology and microbiology, and includes a literature review or thesis component and a mentoring component.

 The Physiology and Biophysics Master’s Program is a 30-credit Master of Science degree program, with a curriculum emphasis on physiology and biomedical sciences.
 Students are referred to the program through the medical school admission process at Stony Brook University.
-Students have a guaranteed acceptance to Stony Brook University School of Medicine as long as they maintain a cumulative GPA of 3.3 or better within the program, meet M.S. program curricular requirements, and earn an MCAT total score of ≥500 (with no less than 123 in Critical Analysis and Thinking Skills and no less than 124 in each of the remaining 3 sections).
+Students have a guaranteed acceptance to Stony Brook University School of Medicine as long as they maintain a cumulative GPA of 3.3 or better within the program, meet M.S. program curricular requirements, and earn an MCAT total score of ≥500 (with no less than 124 in any section and scores may not be interchanged from other exams).
 Eligible students may enroll in the 12-month or 18-month thesis degree program option.

 SUNY Upstate Medical University

-The Medical Scholars Master’s Program is a 44-credit Master of Science in Medical Technology degree program.
+The Medical Scholars Master’s Program is a 30.5-credit Master of Science in Medical Technology degree program.
 Students are referred to the program through the medical school admission process at SUNY Upstate.
-Students have a guaranteed acceptance to SUNY Upstate Medical University as long as they have a minimum 3.25 cumulative GPA in the program and a 23 MCAT score.
-The curriculum has an emphasis in microbiology and includes a research thesis component and a mentoring component.
+Students have a guaranteed acceptance to SUNY Upstate’s College of Medicine as long as they have a minimum 3.25 cumulative GPA in the program and a 500 MCAT score.
+The curriculum emphasizes clinical laboratory science and includes a thesis component and a mentoring component.
 For more information on SUNY Upstate’s Medical Scholars program, please contact Krystal Ripa (email@example.com).